Cumulocity-IoT/cumulocity-microservice-archetype/README.md

     |        `-- logging.xml
 ```

-The project contains also an example REST controller which must be replaced or removed depending on your further development.
+The project contains also two initializr scripts one for windows and one for linux/macOS.
+This script fetches the bootstrap credentials and prepares environment variables for local development in `.env/dev.env`.
+It also contains example code like a REST controller which must be replaced or removed depending on your further development.

-However the complete project is directly runnable without any additional changes.
+However the complete project is directly runnable and prepared for VSCode and IntelliJ IDEA without any additional changes.
 It uses also some best practices like:

 - using spring profiles (dev, test and prod)
 - using specific launch configurations for VSCode and IntelliJ IDEA and externalized cumulocity bootstrap configuration